go-kratos/go-kratos.dev/src/content/docs/blades/tutorials/obserability.md

 		),
 	)
 ```
+`stdouttrace.New()` creates an exporter that determines where trace data is sent.
+`resource.New(...)` creates a resource object, where a resource is the entity that generates telemetry data.
+`semconv.ServiceNameKey.String("otel-demo")` adds a name to this service.
+This way, when viewing trace data, you'll know which service the data comes from.
+`otel.SetTracerProvider(...)` is a global setting for OpenTelemetry.
+`sdktrace.NewTracerProvider(...)` creates a tracer provider instance.
+`sdktrace.WithBatcher(exporter, ...)` tells the tracer provider to use batch mode for sending data.
+It collects a batch of trace data (called "Spans") and sends them all at once via the exporter, rather than sending each Span immediately.
+`sdktrace.WithBatchTimeout(1*time.Millisecond)` sets the batch timeout duration.
+Here it's set very short (1 millisecond), so data will be output almost immediately, which is convenient for demonstration.
+`sdktrace.WithResource(resource)` attaches the previously created resource object with service name information to the tracer provider.
-### Creating an Agent and Integrating Tracing Middleware
+### Create Agent and Integrate Tracing Middleware
 Use the Blades framework to create an Agent named "OpenTelemetry Agent".
 You can specify the desired model yourself and communicate through an OpenAI-compatible interface.
-During the Agent creation process, add the OpenTelemetry middleware (so that every step executed by the Agent will be automatically traced 😀).
+Add OpenTelemetry middleware during Agent creation (so every step executed by the Agent will be automatically traced 🤔).
 ```go
 agent, err := blades.NewAgent(
 		"OpenTelemetry Agent",